Rio Tinto seeks bids for French aluminium plant

-PARIS Rio Tinto (RIO.L) is pushing ahead with plans to sell a century-old aluminium plant in the Alps of southeast France as the global mining group continues its retreat from a struggling aluminium sector.
+PARIS, Oct 10 Rio Tinto is pushing ahead with plans to sell a century-old aluminium plant in the Alps of southeast France as the global mining group continues its retreat from a struggling aluminium sector.

 The plant, which went into production in 1907 in the early years of the aluminium industry, had 431 workers at the end of last year, making it in the leading employer in the local area.